9991426/nike-scraper/README.md

 Next, find the "Buildpacks" section, which should be directly under the "Config Vars" section.
 The "Buildpacks" are the scripts that will run after app deployment.
-In this case, the included scripts will install Python, Google Chrome, and Chromedriver (The Google Chrome and Chromedriver downloaded are located by the "Config Vars" keys).
+In this case, the included scripts will install Python, Google Chrome, and Chromedriver (the downloaded Google Chrome and Chromedriver are located by the "Config Vars" keys).
-Choose "Add buildpack", and include three buildpacks: Python (which should conveniently be an "officially supported" buildpack that the user can simply click on), Google Chrome, and Chromedriver.
+Choose "Add buildpack", and include three buildpacks: Python (which should conveniently be an "officially supported" buildpack that the user can simply click), Google Chrome, and Chromedriver.

 ![Screenshot of Heroku Python Buildpack](img/pythonbuildpack.png)
 ![Screenshot of Heroku Google Chrome Buildpack](img/googlechromebuildpack.png)